-G1.1.
-The Director of Home Chess may arrange a Finals Day, on which all Finals are played at a central venue (see Rule D3.2).
+- G1.1.
 The start time for the Finals shall be 1:30pm.
-The time control will be as specified in Rule E3.1, which will not be varied.

-G1.2.
-In the event that the central venue is more than a drive of 3.5 hours from its County town, a county may opt to play all of its Finals at intermediate venues, at its own cost.

-G.1.2.1 County towns are listed in the Appendix.
-The time taken will be calculated by reference to the AA's route planner.

-G.1.2.2 The county must find a venue acceptable to the National Controller for each of its Finals.

-G.1.2.3 Notice that the county wishes to play at intermediate venues must be given to the National Controller by no later than the close of nominations under rule B5.
+The time control will be as specified in Rule E3.1, which will not be varied save for extenuating circumstances. - G1.2.
+The Director of Home Chess may arrange a Finals Day, on which all Finals are played at a national central venue or played at 1 to 3 regional venues (see Rule D3.2) organised by the ECF. - G1.2.1 In the event that a central or regional venue is more than a drive of 3.5 hours from its County town, a county may opt to play at an intermediate venue, at its own cost. - G.1.2.2 County towns are listed in the Appendix.
+The time taken will be calculated by reference to the AA's route planner. - G.1.2.3 The county must find a venue acceptable to the National Controller. - G.1.2.4 Notice that the county wishes to play at an intermediate venue must be given to the National Controller either by no later than the close of nominations under Rule B5 in the event that a national central venue is assigned for all finals or by no later than 3 days after notification of a regional venue for a final.

-G.1.2.4 The National Controller shall publish a list of approved Counties who have elected to opt out of the central venue for Finals Day with the Final Stage draws (see Rule D2.3).

-G1.3.
-A County listed as opted out from playing its Finals at the central venue may only play at a different venue on Finals day if it meets all venue and arbiter costs and within 7 days of notice of its opponent(s) in the Finals has for each of its teams in the Finals:

-(a) provided the National Controller with a copy of the hire agreement for a suitable intermediate venue which must not be closer to the opting out County than the opposing County determined by reference to their respective County towns listed in the Appendix; and

-(b) given notice to the opposing team captain of the name and address of the venue.

-G1.4.
-The team responsible for an intermediate venue under rule G1.3 shall be responsible for the arbiter fee of £40, supplying the equipment for the match and organising refreshments, the cost of refreshments being shared between the two teams concerned.

-G1.5 In the event that both teams' County opted out of Finals Day, the away team shall be the team responsible for the venue, arbiter and match arrangements under Rules G1.3 and 1.4 above, save that all costs shall be shared between the two teams.
+- G.1.2.5 The National Controller shall publish a list of approved Counties who have elected to opt out of the national central venue for Finals Day with the Final Stage draws (see Rule D2.3). - G1.2.6 A County that has opted out from playing at the central or regional venue must meet all venue and arbiter costs and within 7 days of notice of opting out: - (a) provide the National Controller with a copy of the hire agreement for a suitable intermediate venue which must not be closer to the opting out County than the opposing County determined by reference to their respective County towns listed in the Appendix; and - (b) give notice to the opposing team captain of the name and address of the venue. - G1.2.7 The team responsible for an intermediate venue under Rule G1.2.6 shall be responsible for the arbiter fee of £40, supplying the equipment for the match and organising refreshments, the cost of refreshments being shared between the two teams concerned. - G1.2.8 In the event that both teams' County opted out of Finals Day, the away team shall be the team responsible for the venue, arbiter and match arrangements under Rules G1.2.6 and 1.2.7 above, save that all costs shall be shared between the two teams.
 The away team is the team drawn in the lower half of the published draw.